-Pregnant mother and baby died of Covid after she was sent to ‘unsuitable ward’
+Pregnant mother and baby died after she was sent to ‘unsuitable ward’

 She was rushed to Whipps Cross Hospital in Leytonstone, east London, and initially treated on a labour ward.

-Two days later the primary school teacher was transferred to a medical ward on 9 August last year after her respiratory function worsened, but her condition deteriorated and she suffered a cardiac arrest three days later.
+Two days later, on 9 August last year, the primary school teacher was transferred to a medical ward after her respiratory function worsened, but her condition deteriorated and she suffered a cardiac arrest three days later.

 Her daughter Ayra Butt, was delivered by caesarean section, but she had no signs of life and despite medics trying to resuscitate her, the baby was pronounced dead just 15 minutes after being born.

-Ms Haq was given emergency treatment, but her condition caused by Covid pneumonitis continued to deteriorate and she died on August 14.
+Ms Haq was given emergency treatment, but her condition, caused by Covid pneumonitis, continued to deteriorate and she died on 14 August.

 An inquest at East London Coroner’s Court found Ms Haq was inappropriately transferred to a medical ward and died following a lack of clinical leadership.

-There was also a lack of ‘multi-disciplinary planning’ and a lack of close monitoring as well as a lack of ‘appropriate escalation’ due to her deterioration before she suffered the cardiac arrest, the hearing heard.
+There was also a lack of “multi-disciplinary planning” and a lack of close monitoring as well as a lack of “appropriate escalation” due to her deterioration before she suffered the cardiac arrest, the hearing heard.

 Kasim Butt, her husband, described the last year as “a living nightmare” after suffering the double heartbreak of losing his wife and daughter.

-The 41-year-old delivery driver said: “It’s almost impossible to find the words to describe the hurt and pain our family feels.
+He said: “It’s almost impossible to find the words to describe the hurt and pain our family feels.

 “The last year has been a living nightmare which I wouldn’t wish on anyone.

 “Sumera was a wonderful wife and the best mum any child could ever want.
-She went out of her way to help others and her death at an age when she had her best years ahead of her, has been particularly difficult to come to terms with.
+She went out of her way to help others and her death at an age when she had her best years ahead of her has been particularly difficult to come to terms with.

-“Those few days and trying to come to terms with the death of Ayra, whilst Sumera was also slipping away from us is something I’m not sure I’ll ever get over.
+“Those few days and trying to come to terms with the death of Ayra, while Sumera was also slipping away from us is something I’m not sure I’ll ever get over.

 “When I saw Ayra she was beautiful.
 I just held her and cried my eyes out.
 I’ll cherish what little but precious time I had with her.”